Mamurra: Military career

 He served as praefectus fabrum (prefect of engineers) under Caesar in Gaul, although Caesar does not mention him.
 Earlier he had served under Pompey in the Third Mithridatic War (66–63 BC), then under Julius Caesar in Spain (61 BC).
 Catullus's poem 29 also refers to his service in Britain.
 Among the engineering feats achieved by Caesar's army during this time, which Mamurra may have been a part of, include the rapid construction of a bridge over the Rhine in 55 BC, the designing and building of a new kind of ship for the second expedition to Britain in 54 BC, and the double circumvallation of Alesia in 52 BC.

 Lifestyle

 Mamurra's military service, and his patronage by Caesar, made him extremely rich.
-According to Cornelius Nepos (quoted by Pliny the Elder) he was the first Roman to have his entire house, which sat on the Caelian Hill, clad in marble, and the first to use solid marble columns.
+According to Cornelius Nepos (quoted by Pliny the Elder) he was the first Roman to have his entire house, which sat on the Caelian Hill, clad in Karystian marble, and the first to use solid marble columns.

 His large villa-estate of Gianola is traditionally that which can still be seen near Formia.
 It includes the cisterns of ‘Maggiore’ and of ‘36 columns’, aqueducts, a cryptoporticus and thermal baths.
 At the centre of the villa at the highest point of the promontory was a grandiose octagonal building also known as the Temple of Janus, which was flanked by two wings and two porticos sloping down towards the sea.
 Nearby at Porticciolo Romano are the remains of its fishponds.
 Five busts of male heads dating from the 2nd/3rd century AD have recently been excavated.